 - 1. Begin by turning off ALL LOAD devices both charging and discharging.
 Turn the battery off, or if it is equipped with an external NeverDie unit, turn it off as well. - 2.
 Connect the SoC NEGATIVE REFERENCE WIRE to the battery negative (-) terminal. - Connect the battery positive + to the BATTERY + on the SoC Sender Box.
 NOTE: If you have an external NeverDie unit on your battery system the Load + of the NeverDie must be connected to the Battery + on the SoC Sender Box. - 4.
 Connect the LOAD + to your charge and discharge loads (ideally a common bus bar). - 5.
 Connect any accessories you may have ordered with your SoC Meter system. - 6.
 Power the battery or NeverDie unit back on. - 7.
-To calibrate the SoC Meter to the batteries actual SOC%, please allow 1 charge cycle to complete fully. - 8.
 Installation complete.